khot29/how_to_uninstall_-_install_jenkins/readme.md

  Down below select your security tab
  Click on the Security groups
  Click on the action
- Click on EDIT INBOUND RULE
+ Click on edit inbound rule
  Select custom TCP and put in which you have to run jenkins Custom ip should be 0.0.0.0/0
  Click on Save the rule